 Storage Capacity and Prices

 A big reason why HDDs survive today is their high storage capacity, and it ties in directly with the pricing.
 Namely, HDDs come at a much lower price per gigabyte than SSDs.

-For example, you can get a decent 1 TB hard drive for just 40 dollars and some change.
-Meanwhile, you won’t find a reliable 1 TB SSD for under $150, while the faster, higher-quality models can go even over $400.
+For example, you can get a decent 1 TB hard drive for just $40 and some change.
+Meanwhile, you won’t find a reliable 1 TB SSD for under $150, and the faster, higher-quality models can go even over $400.